dtonhofer/prolog_code/unpacked/onepointfour_basics/doc/README_stringy_justify.md

 which allows you to specify how to justifiy via a parameter instead of via the functor name:
 Set `How` to one of `left`, `right`, `center`.

-For finetuning, there are predicates which take an additional `SettingDict` SWI-Prolog dict:
+For finetuning, there are predicates which take an additional `SettingsDict` SWI-Prolog dict:

 ```
 justify_left(+Text:stringy,+FieldWidth:integer,-Result:stringy,-ResultType:atom,+SettingsDict:dict)